web-deps/odom/docs/data.md

 #### Description

-Any child of the target element is considered to be a slot.
+All descendants of the target element that have a name attribute are considered to be slots.
 All slots are added to props.
 If there is more than one child, one of the following things will happen

 - All elements with unique values for the `name` attribute are put in `props` under property names corresponding to the value of their `name` attributes.
 - All elements with the same value for `name` attribute collected into an array and put in `props` under the same property (equal to the value of the `name` attribute).